 Irritable bowel syndrome (IBS) is a chronic condition of the large intestines.
-It affects about 10 to 15 percent of people worldwide.
-Symptoms can develop at any age, but according to the Mayo Clinic, IBS occurs more often in women and people under the age of 50.
+It affects about 10-15 percent of people worldwide.
+It occurs more often in women and people under the age of 50.

 Some people have IBS with constipation or IBS with diarrhea.
 Others experience alternating bouts of constipation and diarrhea.
 Even though IBS affects the intestines, this condition doesn’t damage bowel tissue or cause colon cancer.